-Winlow and Hall argue that the only way to resurrect what was once valuable in leftist politics is to declare the left dead and begin from the beginning again.
-They focus on key historical moments when the left could have pushed history in a better direction.
-They identify the root causes of its maladies, describe how new cultural obsessions displaced core unifying principles, and explore the yawning chasm that now separates the left from the working class.
-Drawing upon a wealth of historical evidence to structure its story of entryism, corruption, fragmentation and decline, they close the book by outlining how a new reincarnation of the left can win in the 21st century.
+The left is dead.
+Its ailments cannot be cured.
+The only way to resurrect what was once valuable in leftist politics is to declare the left dead and begin from the beginning again.
+Winlow and Hall identify the root causes of its maladies, describe how new cultural obsessions displaced core unifying principles and explore the yawning chasm that now separates the left from the working class.
+Drawing upon a wealth of historical evidence to structure their story of entryism, corruption, fragmentation and decline, they close the book by outlining how a new reincarnation of the left can win in the 21st century.

 “This is probably the most important book to emerge in the humanities and social sciences in the last two decades.”
 Tara Brabazon, Flinders University